PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

 MMGP offers several practical advantages: it handles large meshes efficiently, produces interpretable models, and delivers high accuracy in our experiments, with uncertainty estimates.
 In industrial design applications, where data can lie on low-dimensional manifolds, small models like MMGP can be especially effective—provided that the reparametrization (or embedding) is constructed appropriately, here with the morphing.

 The main limitations of MMGP are tied to the morphing step, which currently requires problem-specific setup, and the fact that morphing and interpolation must still be performed at inference time.
-These challenges are addressed in recent works~\cite{KABALAN2025115929, kabalan2024morphing}, which introduce automatic alignment and online-efficient morphing strategies.
-Further improvements are proposed in~\cite{kabalan2025ommgp}, where optimization techniques are used to generate morphings that maximize PCA compression.
+These challenges are addressed in recent works~\cite{KABALAN2025115929, kabalan2024morphing}, which introduce automatic alignment and online-efficient morphing strategies. \citet{kabalan2025ommgp} proposed improvements, where optimization techniques are used to generate morphings that maximize PCA compression.

 All mesh and field operations are implemented using the Muscat library~\cite{muscat2023, Bordeu2023}.
 An upcoming release will include a GPU-accelerated finite element interpolation routine, significantly improving inference latency.